VictoriaDerks/tilemap-game/README.md

 and basically a trial by fire.
 So beware, even though it runs and is very well commented, some elements of the game may still show signs of sloppy beginner code.

-## What is this about an 'experiment'?
 The brief for the final assignment of the Python for Psychologists module was that students could create anything, as long as it was similar to a psychology experiment.
 'Experiment' being quite loosely defined by the lecturer.

-The research question in this experiment was: “What choices do players make in video games, and are these choices internally consistent?”.
+The research question in this particular 'experiment' was: “What choices do players make in video games, and are these choices internally consistent?”.
 The experiment records the choices players make in a custom-made video game focussed around interaction and exploration.
 In exploring the world, the player will interact with multiple NPCs (non-player characters) and is given the option to respond.
 Three dialog choices are always available: